Enjoy a healthier fall treat in less than 35 minutes with these incredibly easy Gluten-Free Spiced Pumpkin Muffins.

 This post may contain affiliate links, where I can make a small profit at no expense to you.
 See my disclosure policy for details.
 Thank you so much for supporting Mae's Menu!

 This original recipe post was published on October 27, 2019.
-It was updated with additional instructions and tips on July 30, 2020.
+It was updated with additional instructions and tips on July 30, 2020 and new photographs on October 5, 2020.

 Tender and moist; spicy and sweet; these Gluten-Free Spiced Muffins are the best of fall.
 They're made with whole oats in a blender, making them an easy one-bowl gluten-free recipe the whole family will love!